 Running Linux GUIs on Zynq with FastVDMA and Snickerdoodle HDMI breakout board

-Topics: Open hardware, Open FPGA IP, Open toolchains, Open OS
+Topics: Open hardware, Open FPGA, Open source tools, Open OS

 Our approach to FPGA development is quite unique, with a heavy focus on openness, portability and software-driven workflows.
 One element of this strategy is creating open source and portable IPs that can be reused across a range of projects and platforms without imposing any royalty or licensing dependencies on our customers.